readmeio/api-explorer/packages/oas-to-snippet/README.md

 // See https://www.npmjs.com/package/api for more information.
 const url = 'https://example.com/petstore.json';

-// This will return an object containing `snippet` and `code`. `snippet` is a syntax-highlighted
+// This will return an object containing `code` and `highlightMode`. `code` is the generated code
-// React element containing the generated code snippet, while `code` is the plaintext version of the
+// snippet, while `highlightMode` is the language mode you can use to render it for syntax
-// same.
+// highlighting (with @readme/syntax-highlighter, for example).
-const { code, snippet } = generateSnippet(apiDefinition, operation, formData, auth, language, url);
+const { code, highlightMode } = generateSnippet(apiDefinition, operation, formData, auth, language, url);
 ```

 ## Supported Languages